Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220523_catalog_relnotes.md

 The following new features and enhancements are available in this update:

-* The creation or edit of an asset allows for the selection of multiple API Service versions.
+* The creation or edit of an asset allows for the selection of multiple API service versions.
 * An **Access Rights** tab has been added to the asset details screen to show the teams that the asset is shared with.
 * A **Products** tab has been added to the asset details screen to show all products that contain the asset.